AndreBL/ip6neigh/README.md

 1. When you need to trace some network activity through tcpdump or Realtime Connections page on LuCI and there are lots of IPv6 addresses there and you don't know who/what they belong to.

-2. When you are accessing your LAN hosts remotely through VPN.
-Even if the local and remote IPv4 subnets conflicts you can still use IPv6 ULA addresses to connect to your services.
-This task becomes much easier if ULAs have names.
+2. When you are accessing your LAN hosts either locally or remotely through VPN.
+Even if the local and remote IPv4 subnets conflicts you can still use IPv6 ULA addresses (e.g FDxx:xxxx:...) to connect to your services.
+DNS names make this *much* easier.

 ## Installation